superpascal/superpascal/languageSpecification/03_TypeSystem.md

 - **No Pointer + Pointer**: Addition of two pointers is not allowed
 - **Bounds**: No automatic bounds checking on pointer arithmetic
 - **Safety**: Pointer arithmetic can access invalid memory (undefined behavior)
+- **Internal Use**: Pointer arithmetic is used internally to implement OSPointer[T] but is not directly accessible to user code in USER mode

 **Examples:**
 ```pascal